verkkokauppacom/parallel-phpunit/README.md

 The built-in parallel support for PHPUnit has been wanted and waited for a long time but nothing has happened.
 Considering the PHP language level restrictions like poor thread support and the global nature of built-in things (like code coverage) it could take a long time before we have it.
-If we have it at all. `parallel-phpunit` is already working solution that you can just start using.
+If we have it at all. `parallel-phpunit` is already a working solution that you can just start using.

 When?